viktoriasemaan/ai-agents/README.md

 Viktoria writes the steps

-## Tool 2- Explain diagrams and generate IaC utilizing multimodal LLM Claude 3
+## Tool 2- Explain diagrams and generate IaC using multimodal LLM (Claude 3)

 Viktoria writes the steps